WinterYetiGit/Python-MinMaxMean/README.md

 # Python-MinMaxMean
 A simply stats program for crunching the min, max and mean of a variable # set of numbers.
+The current version executes and then exits.
+I will likely revise at least with a loop to allow the user to keep using until they choose to exit.
+Later versions may then add more statistical measurements on the same as well.

 Copyright (c) 2024 WinterYetiy